Alternative Choices for You

 A great security feature built into the client is the ability to turn on a kill switch.
 A kill switch stops data from traveling outside of the VPN tunnel: which stops any unencrypted data from leaking to your ISP.
 It also means that your real IP address is always concealed

 OpenVPN uses two types of encryption - one for establishes the security of the connection using a public key encryption system - called RSA.
 And the main data channel cipher, which is used for encrypting and decrypting data.
 ShadeYou VPN uses AES encryption for data encryption.

 ShadeYou VPN's website claims that the RSA encryption for the Standard plan uses a 2048-bit key and the Premium members get a 4096-bit RSA key.
 However, while using the standard service, I checked the log file and that showed that the connection used a 1024-bit key.
 This is a problem because a 1024-bit key is no longer considered secure.

 The AES encryption for data uses a 256-bit key.
 This is very good and matches the level of security used by the best VPNs.
 However, the weak security used for the control channel's RSA encryption, means that anyone who can crack the session establishment encryption key will be able to capture the AES key as it is sent to the client, making all of the transmissions accessible to snoopers despite the seemingly strong encryption used for the data.

 People who download files illegally take risks.
-Although downloading a movie may seem a fairly harmless activity, it is breaking the law.
-Torrenters need to cover their tracks and a VPN is an ideal tool for that kind of identity protection.
-However, if the VPN keeps logs of connections and activity of their customers, those records can blow your cover.
-It doesn't matter if the staff of the VPN company declare that they would never hand over those records because if they are presented with a court order, they have to.
+Although downloading a movie may seem harmless , it is still breaking the law.
+If the VPN keeps logs of connections and activity of their customers, those records will incriminate you.
+It doesn't matter if the staff of the VPN company declares that they would never hand over those records because if they are presented with a court order, they have no choice.